crolllab/isclb2024/index.md

 Venue: ETH Zurich, Switzerland

+### Accommodation

-Accommodation: Participants will need to book accommodation independently.
+Participants will need to book accommodation independently.
 Helpful information is available [here](https://www.zuerich.com/en/visit/accommodation-in-zurich).

+For booking an accommodation, you can opt to use this special link for a selection of accommodation proposed by the Tourist Office [here](https://meeting.zuerich.com/en/visit/international-symposium-on-cereal-leaf-blights-2024).

+### Staying in touch

-Follow us on [Twitter](https://twitter.com/isclb2024) and sign-up for e-mail alerts (see below).
+Follow us on [Twitter/X](https://twitter.com/isclb2024) and sign-up for e-mail alerts (see below).

 ---